simonec73/QRiskTree/README.md

 With version 0.5.0, I have introduced the possibility to execute the optimization on multiple threads.
 This is ideal for execution on client-side applications like QRiskTree Editor.
 The code is designed to use only a portion of the CPU, ensuring that at least 20% is available for other activities.
 The execution of the Big Model now uses up to 65% of the CPU, which has 16 logical processors, to complete the optimization in a little over 12 seconds, about ten times less than 0.3.0 and 150 times less than 0.2.0.
 Memory usage has increased, with peaks of over 2GBytes.

-> Note: the original Big Model didn't have Operational costs.
+The original Big Model didn't have Operational costs.
 There is a [new version of the Big Model]((./Samples/Big%20model%20(new).json) which addresses the problem.
 This new version increases the execution time to 15 seconds.

 ## Do you have some guidance on how to use QRiskTree Editor?